RoyalUr/RoyalUr-Analysis/README.md

 Then check out our list of insights that we have found out about The Royal Game of Ur in [docs/Insights.md](/docs/Insights.md)!

+# 🧐 Analyse your own positions
+If you'd like to analyse your own positions, just open the RoyalUrAnalysis.jar file, and it will open a window where you can input a game position.
+You can then click _Analyse_ and it will analyse the position using the same AI used for the royalur.net Panda difficulty!
+In the future, we plan to add support for analysing the positions using more AI's as well.

+In the window simply click any details you want to change about the position, and they will toggle between their possible states.

 # 🤖 Meet the Agents